 International Partnerships and Study Abroad

 Since 1995, the Department and MHA Program have developed international partnerships in Central and Eastern Europe and Asia.
 International faculty give guest lectures in classes, and students are encouraged to expand their global awareness and life experiences with other cultures.
 Specific coursework in the curriculum offers additional opportunities for students to study and engage in international activities.
+The MHA program provides graduate students with the option of taking a 3 credit elective course, HAD 517: Global Health Management, a 10-day study abroad experience.
+Currently, students have the option to travel to Eastern Europe or Brazil.
+The trip to Eastern Europe runs twice annually in late May and in early October.
+The study abroad to Brazil runs once in January during intersession.

 2017 Trip to Slovakia

 In May 2017, MHA students embarked on a trip to Eastern and Central Europe.
 During their time they visited the countries of Netherlands, Hungary, Slovakia, and Austria.
 On the trip, the students were able to observe and better understand global healthcare.
 Students also gave presentations to PhD and Medical Doctors.
 These presentations varied in topics about the comparisons of various health related topics in the region.
-The video below gives a visual of their experiences during the ten day trip.
+The video below gives a visual of their experiences during the 10-day trip.